 Wherever possible, we irrigate our landscaping with recycled water.
 For instance, since the 1980s, most every retail community in the city of Irvine including the Irvine Spectrum Center has used recycled water for its landscaping.
 In Newport Beach, Newport Coast Shopping Center and Crystal Cove Shopping Center use recycled water for their landscaping.
 Unlike potable (drinking) water, there are no drought-related restrictions on the amount of recycled water that may be used.

-In our retail centers, we use state-of-the-art, high-efficiency plumbing fixtures that reduces water consumption (2 million gallons of water annually) through the use of waterless urinals and water-savings flush values and sink sprayer aerators.
+In our retail centers, we use state-of-the-art, high-efficiency plumbing fixtures that reduces water consumption (2 million gallons of water annually) through the use of waterless urinals and water-savings flush valves and sink sprayer aerators.